Atlanta Workers Compensation Lawyers – Get the Compensation You Deserve

 Making a written report of each and every accident that results in personal injury causes loss of time from duties beyond the working shift or day or those that require medical treatment besides first aid

-While workers’ compensation laws offer some remedies to the injured employees, they are also meant to protect the employers.
+While workers’ compensation laws offer some remedies to injured employees, they are also meant to protect the employers.
 However, some employers tend to frown upon employees who seek workers’ compensation claims, with some going as far as discriminating against these employees.

 To protect employees from such employers, employers are prohibited from discriminating against, punishing, harassing, or unjustly discharging or terminating employees who exercise their rights under the workers’ compensation laws.
 Employees can bring civil actions against such employers for the tort of retaliatory discharge.
 This is why it is important to hire an Atlanta workers’ compensation lawyer who knows and understands the local laws.